 Verification by mobile phone has proven itself to be particularly effective due to the ability to zoom in and focus better than a webcam.
 During the call, you’ll be asked to hold your ID up to the camera.
 The front and back will be checked, and your ID will also have to be tilted to make it possible to see security features such as holograms.

-You will then be sent a TAN via SMS or email to be entered in online.
+You will then be sent a TAN via SMS or email to be inputted online.
 After the revision of § 6 of the German Money Laundering Act (Geldwäschegesetz, or GwG), this relatively new process has become extremely popular and only takes a few minutes to complete.

 Other methods of identity verification while abroad